 - On-duty security staff can be contacted by calling 250-828-5033; Local 5033.

 Free, confidential, client-centered services to victims of sexualized assault, child sexualized abuse, domestic violence and sexualized harassment.

 Royal Inland Hospital

 After an assault, victim/survivors may consider accessing Emergency Room services at the hospital to receive immediate medical attention related to injuries, sexually transmitted infections or reproductive health support.
-Kamloops Sexual Assault Counselling Center can provide support to those accessing the hospital through the Sexual Assault Response Team (SART) (link to KSACC section in off campus supports).
+Kamloops Sexual Assault Counselling Center can provide support to those accessing the hospital through the Sexual Assault Response Team (SART) .
 Victim/survivors can request SART’s support through hospital staff.

 - 311 Columbia St.